-At December 31, 2013, we had net operating loss, or NOL, carryforwards (before tax effects) for federal and state income tax purposes of \$42.5 million and \$40.4 million, respectively.
-These federal and state NOL carryforwards will begin to expire in 2021 and 2014, respectively, if not utilized.
-In addition, we have federal and state research and development tax credit carryforwards of \$0.9 million and \$0.7 million, respectively, to offset future income tax liabilities.
-The federal research and development tax credits can be carried forward for 20 years and will start to expire in 2021, if not utilized, while the state research and development tax credits can be carried forward indefinitely.
+At December 31, 2014, we generated net operating loss, or NOL, carryforwards (before tax effects) for federal and state income tax purposes of \$51.2 million and \$6.0 million, respectively.
+These federal and state NOL carryforwards will begin to expire in 2027 and 2017, respectively, if not utilized.
+In addition, we generated federal and state research and development tax credit carryforwards of \$0.3 million and \$0.9 million, respectively, to offset future income tax liabilities.
+The federal research and development tax credits can be carried forward for 20 years and will start to expire in 2034, if not utilized, while the state research and development tax credits can be carried forward indefinitely.
 Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, our ability to utilize NOL carryforwards or other tax attributes, such as research tax credits, in any taxable year may be limited if we have experienced an "ownership change."
+We performed a Section 382 analysis and believe that we experienced multiple ownership changes under Section 382 of the Code and as a result our federal and state NOLs and tax credits are subject to limitation.